schriskii/CSU-Senior-Project/docs/senior project proposal.md

 ===================================

 For this project, I will need to research the various kinds of engine extension available in Godot and determine how this project should be packaged.
+Some methods - modules, GDNative, and Godot 4's upcoming GDExtension - use C++ code to extend the engine.
+For this project, since it doesn't demand the performance of C++, I'm expecting to instead use Godot's plugin system, which uses regular GDScript code and Godot scenes.

 Tentative Schedule:
 ===================

+October 7, 2022:
+- Create a draft requirements document.
+- Create a draft test plan.

 October 15, 2022:
 - Choose a broad implementation plan within Godot (e.g. module? extension?)